 Yet the little tradition of Sinhalese Buddhism allows a range of rituals and lay practices adding meaning to the religiosity of elders.
 They engage in religious activities like observing precepts at pōya days, alms, and tribute to sacred trees (bōdhipūja) rich with a ritualistic value.
 Merit earned through rituals resultant better rebirth expected appears to reduce death anxiety at old age.
 Highly religious elders verbalize that they have no fear towards death while some prefer a sudden death instead of bed ridden senility.
 In general, religion serves as a morale booster in elderly experience.
 Predominantly religious elder seems to have rather a positive outlook towards old age considering it as an opportunity.
 There is evidence that even when elders are physically weak religious commitment helps them to keep the psychological integrity.
 They bear the view that religious activities bring merit should be fulfilled before once physical debilitation due to natural senility.
-Physical weakness, pains and discomforts due to illness reduce their capacity to be abided by some of the religious elders do not delay religious engagement; otherwise it might be a reason for unhappiness.
+Physical weakness, pains and discomforts due to illness reduce their capacity to be abided by some of the religious precepts and practices demand higher cognitive functions.
+With this awareness, predominantly religious elders do not delay religious engagement; otherwise it might be a reason for unhappiness.
 The memory loss experienced by some elders (Feldman, 1992, p.345), has led worries and confusions related to their religious life.
 Elder with this problem finds it difficult to recall and synthesis religious facts they learnt, which is a reason for distress.